ryankrum/dde-documentation/poisson.1d.exactBC.rst

     import numpy as np
     from deepxde.backend import tf

 We begin by defining a computational geometry.
-We can use a built-in class ``Interval`` as follows:
+We can use a built-in class ``Interval`` as follows.

 .. code-block:: python

     geom = dde.geometry.Interval(0, np.pi)

-Next, we express the PDE residual of the Poisson equation:
+Next, we express the PDE residual of the Poisson equation.

 .. code-block:: python